lokesh2334/walmart/README.md

 | 10 | Unemployment | Double | NN.NN | The Unemployment rate | N |

+### Hypothesis

+**Department:** The sales of a specific department within a store will increase when markdowns are introduced, especially during special holidays.

+**Weekly_Sales:** The weekly sales are affected negatively when the unemployment rate as well as CPI is high.

+**Is_holiday:** If it is a holiday week then most of the stores will have better weekly sales and a lower CPI.

+**Temperature:** If the average temperature decreases then the sales of stores are affected negatively.

+**Consumer Price Index:** The CPI will decrease during holidays and when markdowns are introduced leading to improved weekly sales.

+**Markdowns:** Markdowns will improve the sales in all the stores.

 ### SPAP plan for the Project

 **Goal:** Predict Weekly sales of Walmart